illusion12321/orchestrate-php/README.md

 Orchestrate.io PHP Client
 ======

-This client goal is to follow very closely the Orchestrate API and naming conventions, so your best friend is always the great Orchestrate API Reference https://orchestrate.io/docs/apiref
+This client follows very closely the Orchestrate API and naming conventions, so your best friend is always the (great) Orchestrate API Reference: https://orchestrate.io/docs/apiref

-You can follow the methods and usage example below, and feel free to fork and suggest improvements.
-Our goal is to build a very user-friendly client.

-Important info:
 - Uses [Guzzle 5](http://guzzlephp.org/) as HTTP client.
 - PHP should be 5.4 or higher.
 - JSON is parsed as, and expected to be, associative array.
+- You may find it a very user-friendly client.

 ## Instalation